Explore Health Professions

-Cleveland Clinic sponsors internal programs which provide both didactic and clinical training as well as clinical rotations for those students enrolled in an affiliated health science program.
+Cleveland Clinic sponsors internal programs which provide both didactic and clinical training as well as clinical rotations for those students enrolled in an affiliated health professions program.
 There are many options to choose from based on your interests and schedule.
-We offer certifications, associate degrees and post-graduate training.
+Eligibility criteria vary based on the individual program requirements.

 Cleveland Clinic is committed to providing a working and learning environment in which all individuals are treated with respect and dignity.
 It is the policy of Cleveland Clinic to ensure that the working and learning environment is free from discrimination or harassment on the basis of race, color, religion, gender, sexual orientation, gender identity, pregnancy, marital status, age, national origin, disability, military status, citizenship, genetic information, or any other characteristic protected by federal, state, or local law.
 Cleveland Clinic prohibits any such discrimination, harassment, and/or retaliation.

 Any participant in a Cleveland Clinic educational program, including any student, trainee or employee, who may have been subject to discrimination on the basis of a protected characteristic is encouraged to make a report.

 Reports of discrimination on the basis of sex, gender, sexual orientation, gender identity or gender expression may be made to the Title IX Coordinator.
 Please visit our Title IX page for additional information and/or send an email to TitleIX@ccf.org.